keesail/learngit/readme.txt

-This is a new readme.txt
+This is a not new readme.txt
 Git is a version control system.